lydiaLydia Hambrook

 Member of the Australian and New Zealand College of Veterinary Scientists

-Resident in Veterinary Oncology
+Registrar in Veterinary Oncology

 Jess graduated from the University of Melbourne with a Bachelor of Veterinary science in 2013 and spent some time in general practice both in Australia and the UK.
 In 2018, Jess undertook an internship in Veterinary oncology and realised that this field was where her passion lied.
 She moved to Advanced Vetcare in 2021 as an oncology associate and started her residency in oncology in 2022.